TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Other win conditions are based on time so it won't be as bad

 - Admin panel

-- Detect when the initial state is being sent to optionally display progress
-	- Possibly by returning some info from ReceiveBlockData struct

 - Clear cosmic entropy when the player is not conscious
 	- So that others are not allowed to waste bandwidth when they are dead